It was a seemingly unstoppable merger.

 Management sought to accomplish this goal by finding the cost-cutting benefits of the partnership and using those to increase profits for investors.

-There have been aggressive cost-cutting layoffs since the merger, which has only made things worse for the company.
+There have been aggressive cost-cutting in layoffs since the merger, which has only made things worse for the company.

 The company stopped investing in innovation and instead, sought to deliver their classic products cheaper and more efficiently.